SALT-Lab-Human-AI/project-check-point-1-NOODEIA/setup/ACE_README.md

 * **Lesson/delta logging** – After reflection the pipeline lists every lesson.
 If `ACE_CURATOR_USE_LLM=true`, the curator calls Gemini (JSON-only mode), retries on parse errors, logs the raw output, and otherwise falls back to heuristic lessons; with the default heuristic mode, no LLM call is made.
 * **Fallback curation** – When the heuristic path is used (default) or Gemini still fails after retries, each lesson is automatically turned into a new bullet (with inferred tags, learner/topic/concept, and memory type) so the playbook continues to grow, and that fallback action is logged.
 * **Curator modes** – `ACE_CURATOR_USE_LLM=false` (default) keeps curation heuristic and deterministic; flipping it on uses Gemini with schema retries, then gracefully falls back to the heuristic so no delta is ever lost.
+* **Procedural & misconception supplements** – When heuristics spot denominator anxiety or fraction conversion steps, the curator adds explicit procedural “state” bullets and misconception trackers so future turns retrieve concrete checkpoints, not only high-level pedagogy.

 ### Key Implementation Snippets